-It is not a common practice for alternative funds to resort to subsidiaries for investment purposes.
-However, there are certain real estate alternative funds using subsidiaries to rationalise the management of the assets.
+It is not common practice for alternative funds to resort to subsidiaries for investment purposes.
+However, certain real estate alternative funds do use subsidiaries to rationalise the management of assets.
 The use of subsidiaries may be particularly useful in the case of alternative funds set up under the contractual form, which cannot directly hire employees.
-Conversely, a subsidiary fully held by the alternative fund would be able to hire personnel.
+Conversely, a subsidiary that is fully held by an alternative fund would be able to hire personnel.